After 12 hours of research evaluating 470 products, we picked Tungsten and Koa Ring by Three Keys Jewelry as our top choice.

-I know, I know - ordering online is daunting.
+We get it...ordering something so meaningful online is a bit daunting.
 Your wedding is one of the most important days of your life, and your wedding ring should be something you can wear every day and never have to take off.
-To make things easier and give you a chance to save money, we've compiled a list of wedding rings that you can order without fear and get exactly what you wanted.
+To make things easier in your effort to save money, we've compiled a list of wedding rings that you can order without fear and get exactly what you wanted.

 Only available in rose gold.

 This sturdy ring is a huge value for someone wanting a classy rose gold wedding ring.
-"Ring is more than I hoped for for the price," say reviewers.
+Reviewers rave that the ring is more than they could have hoped for the price.

 This ring features a phenomenal deep blue topaz offset by cubic zirconia and rose gold plating that will make people fall in love at first sight.